 Development of skills at the piano keyboard at a beginning level.
-MU 131.
-Keyboard The student will develop to the point of accomplishing accompani- Harmony.
-(1) ment patterns to simple songs, playing professions involving the primary triads, and harmonizing a simple melody at the keyboard. l semester hour credit.
+The student will develop to the point of accomplishing accompaniment patterns to simple songs, playing professions involving the primary triads, and harmonizing a simple melody at the keyboard. l semester hour credit.